 Lower your emissions by purchasing locally grown organic pumpkins.

 HOW TO DEAL WITH YOUR PUMPKIN AFTER HALLOWEEN

 Compost it!
 Please don’t put it in the garbage.
 Remove all the seeds and place it in your green bin.
 If you don’t have a compost bin or pile, check your local government, nearby farms, or community gardens to see if they collect old pumpkins.

 Feed Wildlife!
 This is the best way to reuse a pumpkin!
 Turn your jack-o-lantern into a snack-o-lantern for wildlife!

 Use the seeds!
-You can with roast them for yourself or feed them to the birds.
-If you are feeding them to wildflife, collect seeds from your pumpkins before composting them, and let the seeds dry.
+You can roast them for yourself or feed them to the birds.
+If you are feeding them to wildlife, collect seeds from your pumpkins before composting them, and let the seeds dry.
 Please don’t add salt or seasoning.
 Place seeds on a flat surface, tray, shallow bowl, or mix in with existing bird seed in your garden.

 5. DECORATIONS- DIY all the way

 Decorating is one of the best parts of Halloween but also the most wasteful.
-As the second biggest decorating holiday of the year, many of the decorations are made from non-recyclable plastics.
+As the second-biggest decorating holiday of the year, many of the decorations are made from non-recyclable plastics.
 Use natural products like pumpkins and gourds to create an autumnal look.

 Or search Pinterest for a ton of great ideas!